Common Interview Questions for Administration Positions and their 'Model Answers'

 Have you got an interview coming up for an Administration role?
 Read these commonly asked admin interview questions, accompanied by the description of a ‘model answer' to ensure you portray the very best version of yourself.

 What experience do you have in administration?

 This an opportunity to share all of your previous administration experience.
 Start with the most relevant to the role in which you are being interviewed for, this doesn’t always have to be your most recent role.
-Be concise, mention specific achievements from each role (if you have multiple) to show you’re results orientated.
+Be concise and mention specific achievements from each role (if you have multiple) to show you’re results orientated.

 Use past examples to evidence your flexibility, dedication and willingness to go the ‘extra mile’.